Uni0Satyam/Spotify-Replica/README.md

 📌 Future Improvements

-Add interactivity with JavaScript (play/pause functionality, dynamic playlists)
+• Add interactivity with JavaScript (play/pause functionality, dynamic playlists)

-Integrate Spotify API for real music streaming
+• Integrate Spotify API for real music streaming

-Enhance mobile responsiveness
+• Enhance mobile responsiveness
+• Will further add functionality using Js

 📜 License
 This project is for educational purposes only.
 All rights for the Spotify brand, logo, and design belong to Spotify AB.